Skip to content

 All these are admissions that you have lost your power and the other person is gaining it over you.
 So, leash your temper, and never take toxic behavior personally.

-The happier you are and less affected by his influence, the crappier he will become!
+The happier you are and less affected by their influence, the crappier they will become!

-Set boundaries.
-Establish clear boundaries and stick to them.
-Let the toxic manipulator know what behaviors are unacceptable and what consequences there will be if he continues with them.
+Set clear boundaries and stick to them.
+Let them know what behaviors are unacceptable and what consequences will be if they continue with them.

 Focus on self-care.
 Taking care of yourself is essential when dealing with a toxic person.
 Practice self-care activities, such as exercise, yoga, meditation, or hobbies that bring joy and help you cope with any situation differently.